arcanelab/Page-Summarizer/PROJECT_SUMMARY.md

 ### Immediate (No Code Changes)
 1. ✅ Load extension in Firefox or Chrome
 2. ✅ Configure with Ollama or LM Studio
-3. ✅ Analyze websites with local LLMs
+3. ✅ Analyze websites with local LLMs (results in dedicated window)
 4. ✅ Use cloud providers (OpenAI, Anthropic)
+5. ✅ See real-time status updates during analysis
+6. ✅ Copy results to clipboard with one click
-5. ✅ Toggle image inclusion
+7. ✅ Toggle image inclusion
-6. ✅ Adjust temperature for different analysis styles
+8. ✅ Adjust temperature for different analysis styles
+9. ✅ Test connection to local LLM servers

 ### Next Steps (With Code)
 1. Add new LLM providers in `src/background/llm-service.ts`